Trump administration close to finalizing biofuel deal: sources

 Under the RFS, the EPA can exempt small refineries with a capacity of less than 75,000 barrels per day from their biofuel obligations if they can prove that compliance would cause them disproportionate economic hardship.

-The Trump administration has vastly expanded the waiver program, giving exemptions to small refineries owned by huge, profitable companies like Exxon Mobil Corp (XOM.N) and Chevron Corp (CVX.N).
+The Trump administration has vastly expanded the waiver program, giving exemptions to small refineries owned by huge, profitable companies like Exxon Mobil Corp and Chevron Corp.

 The agriculture industry has said the waivers cut ethanol demand, hurting growers already suffering from lost foreign markets due to the U.S. trade war with China.
 The oil industry counters that the exemptions protect refining jobs and have no impact on the amount of ethanol used.